microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 When testing data connectivity between [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) and a remote client app, it is useful to have an API testing utility to send requests, view responses, and debug issues.
 One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions plus a set of sample data files to help you get started with Postman as a testing platform for FHIR service in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).

 ## Prerequisites
-+ [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role in your Azure Subscription
++ [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role in your FHIR service resource group or Azure subscription
 + [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#all-roles) role in your Azure Active Directory (AAD) tenant
 + **FHIR service** deployed.
 Information about FHIR service can be found [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).
 + **Postman** installed - desktop or web client.
 Information about installing Postman is available [here](https://www.getpostman.com/).